ankudinov/avd-workshop-may-2025/slides/avd-workshop.md

 - Reuse validated tests accelerate test automation

 - Reduce the cost in certifying a new NOS version on the network

+`Quiz`: Explain the advantage of using asyncio for network bound IO operations.

 </div>